Kavinraja-G/homelab/system/README.md

 # System components
 All system components installed after K3s cluster setup will go in here.
+Not everything is deployed via [helmfile](./helmfile.yaml) some are done via [Kustomize](./kustomization.yaml)